wafek/razy-tech/src/pages/about/index.md

     intelligent individuals and organizations, anywhere, anytime.
-We sustained a high growth rate by increasing our business capacity while launching new ventures to rank among the best specialized mobile service providers in the region with a timely delivery, economic pricing and trusted methodologies.
+We sustained a high growth rate by increasing our business capacity while launching new ventures to rank among the best specialized mobile service providers in the region with timely delivery, economical pricing and trusted methodologies.
   title: OUR STORY
 bussiness_structure:
   text: >-